 Beyond this, the David Orr Belcher College of Fine and Performing Arts is committed to:

 The faculty, staff, students, and leadership of the David Orr Belcher College of Fine and Performing Arts affirm with this statement that we are an inclusive and welcoming artistic and educational community.
 We strive to create an artistic and scholarly home that reflects the people we serve, now and in the future, a home where everyone feels empowered to realize their full, authentic selves as a valued and contributing member.
 We foster academic achievement, artistic curiosity, freedom of expression, and personal integrity.
-We dignify and respect the individual as well as advance the practice of inclusiveness and acceptance of differing cultures, philosophies, identities, and ways of life regardless of race, color, religion, creed, national origin or citizenship status, sex, sexual orientation, gender identity or expression, marital or parental status including pregnancy, political affiliation, age, or ableness.
+We dignify and respect the individual as well as advance the practice of inclusiveness and acceptance of differing cultures, philosophies, identities, and ways of life regardless of race, ethnicity, color, religion, creed, national origin or citizenship status, sex, sexual orientation, gender identity or expression, marital or parental status including pregnancy, political affiliation, age, or ableness.
 While we recognize historical and cultural struggles to embrace diversity, we believe in the power and passion of the fine and performing arts to positively and proactively influence our changing world, and commit to leveraging that power to ensure the inclusive world we desire.

 Our diversity and inclusion efforts will therefore focus on: